okta/okta-auth-js/README.md

 This option allows you to pass a custom storage provider instance.
 If a `storageProvider` is set, the `storageType` will be ignored.

-A `storageProvider` provides low-level access to storage.
-An example of a `storageProvider` is [localStorage][].
-It has a method called `getItem` that returns a string value for a key and a method called `setItem` which accepts a string value and key.

 **Important:** A storage provider will receive sensitive data, such as the user's raw tokens, as a readable string.
 Any custom storage provider should take care to save this string in a secure location which is not accessible to unauthorized users.

+A `storageProvider` must provide a simple but specific API to access client storage.
+An example of a `storageProvider` is the built-in [localStorage][].
+It has a method called `getItem` that returns a string for a key and a method called `setItem` which accepts a string and key.

 A custom storage provider must implement two functions: